 Post-Lord of the Rings, fantasy is a more difficult genre.
 How can you come close to the success of the genre-defining Tolkein/Jackson epics?
 Martin has taken some classic themes from fantasy – dragons, knights, princesses, wizards, necromancers, etc. – and thrown in a dash of very real medieval European history.

-The human stories of Game of Thrones are what makes it so compelling.
+The human stories of Game of Thrones are what make it so compelling.
 The power struggles we see are essentially the War of Roses in Tudor Britain.
-Where Tolkein’s heroes were morally infallible, there are almost no heroes in Game of Thrones.
+Where Tolkien’s heroes were morally infallible, there are almost no heroes in Game of Thrones.